 - Once the tribunal has been constituted, the parties may not generally bring any new claims

 - The tribunal is not required to produce terms of reference, but will arrange for a case management conference to take place within 15 days of the file being transmitted to it

 - Although a tribunal always has discretion to adopt such

 procedural measures as it considers appropriate to manage the case

 efficiently, the Expedited Procedure positively encourages such

-The Award must be rendered within six months of the first case
+- The Award must be rendered within six months of the first case management conference.

 Other changes in the 2017 Rules include:

 - Expedited production of terms of reference (in cases outside the Expedited Procedure) by tribunals - down from 60 days to 30.
 This should accelerate the initial phase of arbitration.

 - The ICC Court may now communicate its reasoned decisions for the appointment, confirmation, challenge or replacement of arbitrators at the request of a party, where previously these were only available at the request of all parties.